bookingactivities/booking-activities/readme.txt

 * Dev - Functions to update and delete Booking Activities objects metadata now allow multiple object ids
 * Dev - Refactor the way async notifications are scheduled
 * Dev - Lots of hooks and functions have changed, especially regarding booking actions, test and update your custom code consequently
-* Dev - Refactor some "state" occurences in functions or hook names to "status" for disambiguation
-* Dev - Refactor some "context" or "admin_or_front" functions parameters to a more suited "is_frontend" boolean
 * Lib - Update FullCalendar to 6.1.11

 = 1.15.20 - 2024/02/09 =